Shigangli/eager-SGD/README.md

 Eager-SGD
 ---------

-**Eager-SGD** is a **decentralized asynchronous SGD** for distributed deep learning training.
+**Eager-SGD** is a **decentralized asynchronous SGD** for distributed deep learning training based on **gradient averaging**.
 It utilizes novel partial collectives operations (partial allreduce) to accumulate the gradients across all the processes.
 Different from the traditional collectives operations (such as MPI, NCCL), a partial collective is an asynchronous operation where a subset of the processes can trigger and contribute the latest data to the collective operation.

 Eager-SGD may bring staleness to the gradients.
 Thanks to our sophisticated implementation of solo-allreduce and majority-allreduce, the **staleness is bounded** and therefore eager-SGD is stale-synchronous.
 Due to the asynchrony feature of eager-SGD, it can better handle the deep learning training with load imbalance.
 To the best of our knowledge, this is the first work that implements asynchronous and stale-synchronous decentralized SGD where the messages propagate to all nodes in one step.